rkitover/windows-dev-guide/README.md

 ```powershell
 devenv .
 ```
 .
 To debug an executable built with `-DCMAKE_BUILD_TYPE=Debug`, you can do this:

 ```powershell
 devenv /debugexe file.exe arg1 arg2 ...
 ```
 .
-The tool `make` is a native port of GNU Make from scoop.
+The tool `make` is a native port of GNU Make from Scoop.
 It will generally not run regular Linux Makefiles because it expects `cmd.exe` shell commands.
 However, it is possible to write Makefiles that work in both environments if the commands are the same, for